-Australia is known for its recognized schools, colleges, and universities which grab the attention of students from all over the world.
+Australia is known for its recognized schools, colleges, and universities, which grab students' attention worldwide.
 However, when it comes to living and studying in the country, students need sufficient money to pay for their expenses.

-Applying for a student loan in Australia is simple today, and every student should take advantage of it.
-However, you need to keep certain things in mind before applying for a student loan.
+Applying for a student or personal loan in Australia is simple today, and every student should take advantage of it.
+However, you must remember certain things before applying for a student loan.

-Here we’ll discuss in detail about student loans in Australia for international students and how to get one.
+Here we'll discuss student, personal, and education loans in Australia for international students and how to get one.

-Keep in mind that you not only have to cover tuition fees but also other expenses, including, boarding, housing, insurance and general living expenses.
-So, be wise and spend some time to evaluate your financial needs before getting to a loan.
+Remember that you must cover tuition fees and other expenses, including boarding, housing, insurance and general living expenses.
+So, be wise and evaluate your financial needs before getting a loan.

 You must have an Australian Visa.

 You should not be in the final or first semester.

 You should be a regular and full-time student at the university.
 You will not be eligible for a loan if you take a distance education course.

 You should have a solid academic record.
 You must get at least 18 credit points in one semester or 36 in one academic year.

 You must prove your financial background and clear all your previous dues before applying for the loan.